-For several years, I have wanted to downsize my possessions – or at least, that’s what I’ve said I wanted to do.
+For many years, I have wanted to downsize my possessions – or at least, that’s what I’ve said I wanted to do.
 Like many of us, I have accumulated an embarrassingly large number of things throughout my adult life.
-Each book or CD or DVD I buy ends up being added to an ever-expanding set of bookshelves.
+Each book or CD or video I buy ends up being added to an ever-expanding set of bookshelves.
 I still have clothes I purchased 20 years ago.
-My garage is full of tools, screws and nails, wood scraps, half-full paint cans from walls we painted nine years ago, and all sorts of auxiliary cookware, party serving dishes, etc. that served some usefulness at some point in the past.
+My garage is full of tools, screws and nails, wood scraps, half-full paint cans from walls we painted fifteen years ago, and all sorts of auxiliary cookware and party serving dishes that served some usefulness at some point in the past.
 I’ve held on to them because, of course, I never know when I may need them again!

-As I was looking back through some old posts on Retire Fabulously!, I came across one that I wrote two years ago, before I retired.
+As I was looking back through some old posts on Retire Fabulously!, I came across one that I wrote over seven years ago, before I retired.
 I proudly proclaimed that after I retired, one of the first things I would do is go through my entire house – closets, garage, and attic – and get rid of most of that stuff.
-Well, here it is a year and nine months later, and… it’s still here.
+Well, here it is seven years later, and… most of it’s still here.

 Why have I failed at this endeavor, despite the noblest of intentions?